kubecost/docs/install-and-configure/install/kubecostv2.md

 Before upgrading to Kubecost 2.x, please `kubectl delete` this Statefulset.
 ```

 If you were running the Aggregator in v1.107 or v1.108, you will need to manually run `kubectl delete sts/kubecost-aggregator` before upgrading to v2.0.
-This is due to a breaking change in the StatefulSet template, specifically a removal of one of the Aggregator's PVs,which Helm does not allow.
+This is due to a breaking change in the StatefulSet template, specifically a removal of one of the Aggregator's PVs, which Helm does not allow an upgrade.